 ayogyaḥ puruṣo nāsti yojakastatra durlabhaḥ

 Which means: amantram akṣaraṁ nāsti – there is no syllable which has no mantric power, nāsti mūlam anauṣadham – there is no root of any plant which doesn’t have a medicinal effect.
-Ayogyaḥ puruṣo nāsti – there is no person, there is no human being, who would be unfit ore useless, but a coordinator has to be found, who can coordinate between them.
+Ayogyaḥ puruṣo nāsti – there is no person, there is no human being, who is useless, but a coordinator is hard to be found, who can coordinate between them and engage them properly.
 Every syllable has a mantric power, but we need to realize it, we need to understand it.
 When you use mantras, you are using syllables, that we also are using in the classroom, a, u, ma, ka, namaḥ śivāya, sa, ya, va, all these syllables.
 So if you take a subhāṣita like a mantra, it would be helpful as a mantra.
-Subhāṣita means “word, well spoken”, it can be also a mantra, why not?
+Subhāṣita means “well spoken”, it can be also a mantra, why not?

 Sadananda Das: Sound and meaning or sound and syllables?

 dhyāna: In the sense of vāk and artha.